GU4243-ADS/project-3-algorithms-project-4-algorithms-group-4/README.md

 ### Model-based Algorithm

 ##### Description
 The EM algorithm uses clusters to predict the ranks within a cluster.
-For example, can we group users who rate some movies similarily into a single cluster and predict the outcome of that cluster?
+For example, can we group users who rate some movies similarly into a single cluster and predict the outcome of that cluster?
 Unlike the memory-based approach, the model-based approach is less computationally taxing as one only needs to store the cluster information rather than entire dataset.

 ##### Results
 ### Elapsed Time

      user    system   elapsed
-28452.009   875.216 29383.780
+28452.009 |  875.216  | 29383.780
 ---> 8.162161 hours

 ### Total iterations: 750